jensstein/oandbackup/FAQ.md

 * Selections are stored in `!-SELECTIONS` folder in the backup directory
 * These files are simple text files with a package name per line, so you can use tools like editors, grep, meld, windiff, etc. or even scripts to process or build them

-## Can I control NB from scripts or Tasker and similar?
+## Can I control NB from scripts or Tasker or similar?

 yes, NB has a broadcast receiver for Android "intents", that reacts on commands.